-Not all Forms of Discipline are Safe and Effective
+Not all Forms of Discipline are Effective

 - Threats and fear-based methods of discipline that scare children backfire.
 Children who are afraid, cannot learn to judge right and wrong on their own and cannot learn how to solve problems and conflicts.
 They simply learn how to avoid being afraid.